 - Unplug appliances you don’t use.

-10. Switch to renewables and a low-carbon energy provider.
+10. Switch to renewables or a low-carbon energy provider.

 Home water use